pali-english/pali-english.github.io/README.md

 nor sandalwood, pinwheel, or jasmine;
 but the fragrance of the good spreads upwind;
 a good person’s virtue spreads in every direction.

+    Na pupphagandho paṭivātameti, Na candanaṁ tagaramallikā vā:
+        Na: Not
+        Pupphagandho: The fragrance of flowers
+        Paṭivātameti: Goes against the wind
+        Na: Not
+        Candanaṁ: Sandalwood
+        Tagaramallikā: Pinwheel or jasmine
+        Vā: Or

+    Satañca gandho paṭivātameti, Sabbā disā sappuriso pavāyati:
+        Sataṁ: Of the good, of the virtuous
+        Ca: And
+        Gandho: The fragrance
+        Paṭivātameti: Goes against the wind
+        Sabbā: All
+        Disā: Directions
+        Sappuriso: A good person
+        Pavāyati: Spreads, permeates

 Candanaṁ tagaraṁ vāpi,
 uppalaṁ atha vassikī;
 Etesaṁ gandhajātānaṁ,